 Last, but certainly not least, we couldn’t compile a list of the most influential people from Liverpool and not include the Fab Four.

-One of the most famous rock and roll band in the world, The Beatles were comprised of John Lennon, Paul McCartney, George Harrison and Ringo Starr, they became widely regarded as the foremost and most influential act of the rock era.
+One of the most famous rock and roll bands in the world, The Beatles were comprised of John Lennon, Paul McCartney, George Harrison and Ringo Starr and became widely regarded as the foremost and most influential act of the rock era.

-In 1963 their enormous popularity first emerged as “Beatlemania”; as the group’s music grew in sophistication, led by primary songwriters Lennon and McCartney, the band were integral to pop music’s evolution into an art form and to the development of the counterculture of the 1960s.
+In 1963 their enormous popularity first emerged in the form of “Beatlemania”.
+As the group’s music grew in sophistication, led by primary songwriters Lennon and McCartney, the band were integral to pop music’s evolution into an art form and to the development of the counterculture of the 1960s.

 From 1965 onwards, the Beatles produced increasingly innovative recordings, including the albums Rubber Soul (1965), Revolver (1966), Sgt.
 Pepper’s Lonely Hearts Club Band (1967), The Beatles (also known as the White Album, 1968) and Abbey Road (1969).